-What does your role as Chief Scientist and Senior Vice President Science & Exploration at the National Geographic Society involve?
+What does your role as Chief Scientist and Executive Vice President Science & Exploration at the National Geographic Society involve?

 I oversee our impact-related work, all our grants and programmes.
 This includes our Explorer programmes where we work to enable leaders around the world who are trying to drive knowledge and innovation to push towards a more sustainable planet.
 It also includes our International programmes working with National Geographic partners in different regions to amplify our message and collaborate with exciting conservation leaders all over the world.

 Our Exploration Technology Lab is trying to scale up our response for technology used in exploration and conservation as well as helping us to visualise the natural world and culture in ways that have never been done before, to help us see the world in a different way.
 It provides tools to our large network of explorers, helping them to be much more effective in their work.

 The second is the Geographic Visualization Lab, which takes complex data and helps the public to understand the status of the natural world and its people.
 With this Lab we’re trying to really identify the vital signs of the planet, to provide indices so the world understands where we actually are, and also to create projections into the future to understand what the implications are if we don’t take certain actions now.

 The third Lab focuses on citizen exploration or citizen science, and is essentially about engaging an entirely new community of people in science and exploration and not only engaging them but having them produce and get involved in providing data that helps us understand the world and identify solutions.

 What do you consider to be some of the greatest challenges the conservation community is currently facing?